guoyingshou/religion-19c-dh/syllabus.md

 -   work collaboratively using the tools and techniques of digital humanities to create digital scholarship;
 -   conceive of and build a large scale digital project; and
--   write effectively for an public audience.
+-   write effectively for a public audience.

 ## The intellectual work of the course